mozarting/deckpi/README.md

 A minimalist slide deck creator and presenter written in C.
 Write slides in a simple text format, then present them directly in fullscreen.

-> ⚠️ **Idea Phase / Recreational Project**
+> ⚠️ **Recreational Project**
 > This is not production-ready software.
-Right now deckpi is just an experiment, a toy project for exploring C, DSL design, and SDL2 rendering.
+This is just an experiment, a toy project for exploring C, DSL design, and SDL2 rendering.

-> It _will_ break, it _will_ change, and it might never leave “fun side-project” territory.
+## Personal Note:

-> Use at your own risk (or amusement).
+I started building this purely for recreational purposes, without researching the existing tools that I was sure existed.
+I didn’t think much about the syntax of the DSL and invented it on the fly.
+Now, looking back, I think the syntax is pathetic.
+It should have just been Markdown.

 ## Example Deck